andreYoo/pytorch-convolutonalRBM/README.md

-*This model is impelmented roughly, so there is GPU memory management issues on this source code.
+*This model consists of single CovRBM layers, and it is impelmented roughly, so there is GPU memory management issues on this source code.
 We will address this issues sooner or later.

 File configures
 .</br>